thestudentroom/react-data-browser/README.md

 > `function(props: object)` | defaults to internal implementation

-function for 'select all checbox'.
+function for 'select all checkbox'.

+### toggleSort

+> `function(props: object)` | defaults to internal implementation

+takes in sortField and toggles asc | dsc on it

 ### changeSortDirection

 > `function(props: object)` | defaults to internal implementation

-changes sort direction, will accept an object with {sortDirection: string}
+changes sort direction, will accept an object with {dir: string}

 ### defaultSortMethod